-One of Argentina’s forgotten corners and poorest regions, the GRAN CHACO is a land of seemingly unending alluvial plains, with areas of arid thornscrub in the dry west, and subtropical vegetation and palm savannah in the humid east.
-It has little in the way of dramatic scenery, no impressive historical monuments and few services for the visitor, but if you have a special interest in wildlife or like to get far away from the gringo trail you will find it rewarding, provided you avoid the blistering heat of summer.
+One of Argentina’s forgotten corners, the Gran Chaco is a land of seemingly unending alluvial plains and scrubby desert.
+It has little in the way of dramatic scenery, no impressive historical monuments and few services for the visitor, but if you have a special interest in wildlife you will find it rewarding, provided you avoid the blistering heat of summer.
 In the sizeable sectors not yet cleared for agriculture, it harbours an exceptional diversity of flora and fauna, making it worth your while to break your journey for a day or two as you cross the region.
-Birdwatchers fare best: more than three hundred bird species have been recorded in the dry Chaco; and anglers come from all over the world in search of fish such as the dorado.
+Birdwatchers fare best: more than three hundred bird species have been recorded in the dry Chaco.
+Anglers come from all over the world in search of fish such as the dorado.

 Wildlife-viewing in the Chaco

 The main reason for visiting the Chaco is to see its varied and fascinating wildlife.
 Despite the vast lists of elusive, endangered mammals given in the region’s tourist literature, though, only the very luckiest or most patient observers will see a jaguar, maned wolf, giant armadillo or mirikiná (nocturnal monkey).
-The surest bet for seeing any animals is to hire the services of one of the region’s few but excellent tour operators.
+The surest bet for seeing any animals is to hire the services of one of the region’s few but excellent tour operators (see Tours in the Gran Chaco).

 Parque Nacional Copo